Flexible Nonparametric Inference for Causal Effects under the Front-Door Model: Proposed estimators for the ATE front-door functional

-where Using this submodel, the empirical risk minimization problem in (\ref{eq:eps_fM}) can no longer be solved through simple regression.
-Instead, a grid search or other numerical optimization methods can be used.
-When the TMLE procedure converges, condition (C3) would imply $P_n\Phi_M(\hat{Q}^\star) = o_P(n^{-1/2})$ where $\Phi_M$ is given in (\ref{eq:eif_tangent_space}).
-The TMLE procedure for computing $\psi_1(\hat{Q}^\star)$ in the continuous-mediator case is summarized in Algorithm~\ref{appalg:continuous}, Appendix~\ref{app:tmle_alg}.
+The empirical risk minimization problem in \eqref{eq:eps_fM} requires a grid search or other numerical optimization methods.
+Upon convergence, condition (C3) ensures that $\Pn\Phi_M(\hat{\Q}^\star) = o_\p(n^{-1/2})$.
+The full TMLE procedure for computing $\psi_1(\hat{\Q}^\star)$ is summarized in Appendix~\ref{app:tmle_alg}.

-\begin{remark} To ensure that the submodel in (\ref{eq:submodel_cont}) is a valid submodel of $\mathcal{M}_{f_M}$, the range of $\varepsilon_M$ must be restricted.
-In Appendix~\ref{app:tmle_valid_submodel}, we derive a value $\delta$ such that $-\delta < \varepsilon_M < \delta$.
-Alternatively, we may use the following submodel where $\varepsilon_M$ can span the entire real line,

-This alternative formulation for the submodel ultimately involves more complex computation in the empirical risk minimization process, due to the need to numerically approximate the denominator in each iteration of the update process. \end{remark}

-The submodel (\ref{eq:submodel_cont}) can also be used in settings where $M$ is multivariate.
-However, in these cases, obtaining a suitable estimate of $f_M(M\mid A,X)$ may pose significant theoretical and computational challenges, even when assuming parametric working models.
-To address these challenges, we explore alternative approaches that avoid the need for conditional density estimations.
+The submodel in \eqref{eq:submodel_cont} also extends to multivariate mediators.
+However, flexibly estimating $f_M$ in high dimensions presents significant theoretical and computational challenges.
+To mitigate this, we consider alternative strategies that avoid direct estimation of the conditional mediator density.